Richard Feynman: Personal and political life

 Feynman did not return to Cornell.
 Bacher, who had been instrumental in bringing Feynman to Cornell, had lured him to the California Institute of Technology (Caltech).
 Part of the deal was that he could spend his first year on sabbatical in Brazil.
 He had become smitten by Mary Louise Bell from Neodesha, Kansas.
 They had met in a cafeteria in Cornell, where she had studied the history of Mexican art and textiles.
 She later followed him to Caltech, where he gave a lecture.
 While he was in Brazil, she taught classes on the history of furniture and interiors at Michigan State University.
 He proposed to her by mail from Rio de Janeiro, and they married in Boise, Idaho, on June 28, 1952, shortly after he returned.
-They frequently quarreled and she was frightened by his violent temper.
+They frequently quarreled and she was frightened by what she described as "a violent temper".
 Their politics were different; although he registered and voted as a Republican, she was more conservative, and her opinion on the 1954 Oppenheimer security hearing ("Where there's smoke there's fire") offended him.
 They separated on May 20, 1956.
 An interlocutory decree of divorce was entered on June 19, 1956, on the grounds of "extreme cruelty".
 The divorce became final on May 5, 1958.